Bankruptcy Attorney in Alpharetta, GA

 - Certain types of tax debt

-Anyone is eligible to file for bankruptcy under Chapter 7 as long as their unsecured debts amount to less than $394,725 and their secured debts amount to less than $1,184,200.
+Anyone is eligible to file for bankruptcy under Chapter 13 as long as their unsecured debts amount to less than $394,725 and their secured debts amount to less than $1,184,200.
 These numbers change periodically so you should consult with an experienced bankruptcy attorney in order to understand whether you are eligible to file.
-Like Chapter 13, filing for bankruptcy relief under Chapter 13 requires that you complete an individual or group credit counseling session prior to filing.
+Filing for bankruptcy relief under Chapter 13 requires that you complete an individual or group credit counseling session prior to filing.

 Once you have selected an Alpharetta GA bankruptcy attorney, he or she will help you to complete the Official Bankruptcy Forms that initiate the bankruptcy process.
 In order to complete these forms you should gather the following information: